kubos/kubos/docs/architecture-overview.rst

 Core services are all the services that provide critical flight software capability.
 Any service that does not interact with hardware and is not specific to a mission falls within this category.
-Currently, core services include: shell service, telemetry database service, file transfer service, process monitoring service, and the application service/registry.

-- :doc:`Core Services <services/core-services>`
+Currently, :doc:`core services <services/core-services>` include:

+- Shell service
+- Telemetry database service
+- File transfer service
+- Process monitoring service
+- Application service/registry

 Payload Integration
 ~~~~~~~~~~~~~~~~~~~

+The payload integration block denotes any software used to integrate payload hardware into KubOS.
-Payloads can be integrated in any way desired by the user to interact with their payload hardware to accomplish mission goals.
+Payload hardware can be integrated in any way desired by the user to accomplish mission goals.
 If possible, payload services should be modeled after hardware services to simplify the interface with the mission application.
+The documentation we have provided shows how to make a payload service mirror a hardware service:

  - :doc:`Payload Services <services/payload-services>`